Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

-As one can see all bootstrap procedures yield approximations of comparable quality.
-Considering only the bias in Table \ref{tab:covtc2} the $pdm$-bootstrap has slight advantages in all cases, while there are basically no differences between the {\it dm}- and the resampling bootstrap.
-A comparison of the mean squared error in Table \ref{tab:covtc2} shows that the {\it pdm}-bootstrap has the best performance on the diagonal.
-On the other hand, it yields a less accurate approximation for the off-diagonal covariances.
-In this case, the {\it dm}-bootstrap yields the best results.
+As the figures show, all bootstrap procedures yield approximations of comparable quality.
+Considering only the bias in Table~\ref{tab:covtc2}, the $\mathit{pdm}$ bootstrap demonstrates slight advantages in all cases, whereas there are basically no differences between the $\mathit{dm}$ and the resampling bootstraps.
+A comparison of the MSE in Table~\ref{tab:covtc2} shows that the $\mathit{pdm}$ bootstrap has the best performance on the diagonal.
+On the other hand, it yields a less accurate approximation for the off-diagonal covariances, for which the \textit {$\mathit{dm}$} bootstrap yields the best results.

-In the right panel of Figure \ref{pic:cov} we investigate the sensitivity of the accuracy of the estimators for the covariances with respect to the choice of $k$.
-For this purpose we calculated the sum of the MSE-values given in Table \ref{tab:covtc2} (as well as the variance and squared bias) for various choices of $k$.
-As one can see the best choices for $k$ lie in an interval of approximate length of $100$ around the center $k=200$.
-Compared to the ``best'' value $k=50$ for estimating $\ltc$ the optimal values for estimating the covariances of $\Gb_{\ltchat}$ are approximately four times larger for both the $pdm$- and the $dm$-bootstrap.
-This increase may be explained by the fact that the large bias of $\ltchat(\vect{x}), \ltchat^{\xi,\cdot}(\vect{x})$ and $\ltchat^{\xi,\xi}(\vect{x})$ for estimating $\ltc(\vect{x})$ cancels out if one calculates the difference $\ltchat^{\xi,\cdot}(\vect{x})- \ltchat(\vect{x})$ or $\ltchat^{\xi,\xi}(\vect{x})- \ltchat(\vect{x})$.
-As a result we may choose larger values of $k$ which yields a notable decay of the variance.
-These results indicate that a larger value of $k$ should be used in the bootstrap procedure.
+The right panel of Figure~\ref{pic:cov} illustrates the sensitivity of the accuracy of the estimators for the covariances with respect to the choice of $k$.
+For this purpose, we calculated the sum of the MSE values given in Table~\ref{tab:covtc2} (as well as the variance and squared bias) for various choices of~$k$.
+As can be seen, the best choices for $k$ lie in an interval of approximate length $100$ around the center $k=200$.
+Compared with the ``best'' value $k=50$, for estimating $\ltc$, the optimal values for estimating the covariances of $\Gb_{\ltchat}$ are approximately four times larger for both the $\mathit{pdm}$ bootstrap and the $\mathit{dm}$ bootstrap.
+This increase may be explained by the fact that the large bias of $\ltchat(\vect{x}), \ltchat^{\xi,\cdot}(\vect{x})$ and $\ltchat ^{\xi,\xi}(\vect{x})$ for estimating $\ltc(\vect{x})$ cancels out if the difference $\ltchat^{\xi,\cdot}(\vect{x})- \ltchat(\vect {x})$ or $\ltchat^{\xi,\xi}(\vect{x})- \ltchat(\vect{x})$ is calculated.
+As a result, we may choose larger values of $k$, resulting in a notable decay of the variance.